vorozhkojulia/wordpress-terraform/README.md

 ## Inputs

 - VPC id
-- Subnet id for EC2 Wordpres and RDS MySQL
+- Subnet id for EC2 Wordpress and at least two or more subnets for RDS MySQL

 ## Outpusts